florento/florent-jacquemard.github.io/_publications/publications.md

 - 3 representative publications (in computer music, XML processing and constrained tree automata theory):
+>  a theoretical study of the [Montgeau-Sankoff](https://link.springer.com/article/10.1007/BF00117340) edit distance, designed for digital musicology
   1. [Weighted Automata Computation of Edit Distances with Consolidations and Fragmentations](https://hal.inria.fr/hal-01857267v4).
      Mathieu Giraud, Florent Jacquemard.
      Information and Computation, Elsevier, 2020.
     *(a theoretical study of the [Montgeau-Sankoff](https://link.springer.com/article/10.1007/BF00117340) edit distance, designed for digital musicology)*
+>  on the expressiveness of a relevant fragment of XPath, the standard formalism to express properties of XML documents
   2. [FO2(<,+1, ) on Data Trees, Data Tree Automata and Branching Vector Addition Systems](https://hal.inria.fr/hal-00769249v3).
       Florent Jacquemard, Luc Segoufin, Jérémie Dimino.
       Logical Methods in Computer Science, 12 (2), pp.32, 2016.